westpa/westpa/doc/documentation/cli/w_timings.rst

 Examples
 --------

-The default output includes the wall-clock time and (if per-segment CPU times were recorded by the propagator) the total CPU time:
+The default output includes the wall-clock time and, if per-segment CPU times were recorded by the propagator, the total CPU time:

 .. code-block:: console